philippinespire/pire_ssl_data_processing/README.md

 scp <source of files> <your_species>/fq_raw  # scp | cp | mv
 ```

-This was the original way we were using to transfer data from the beginning of the project till 2023, when we switched to downloading data with wget instead.
-So, if you are looking for data originated before 2023, these are likely already transferred to the species directory within SSL or in the RC (the deep freezer).
+This was the original way we were using to transfer data from the beginning of the project until 2023, when we switched to downloading data with wget instead.
+So, if you are looking for data originating before 2023, these are likely already transferred to the species directory within SSL or in the RC (the deep freezer).
 Check if you already have directories for your species in the SSL and if this has the sub-directory `fq_raw` with your raw data in it.
-Alternatively, your data might had been transferred to RC.
+Alternatively, your data might have been transferred to RC.
 Check if there is any data for your species there.

 ```sh
 cd /RC/group/rc_carpenterlab_ngs/shotgun_PIRE/pire_ssl_data_processing/